 The tragic death of Nico Loftus led to the third generation of the Adnams and Loftus families joining the business.

 The Brewery was substantially enlarged and modernised.
-This ongoing process continues to this day with state-of-the-art brewing equipment installed earlier this year.
+This process continues to this day with state-of-the-art brewing equipment regularly being installed.

 The Adnams Charitable Trust is established to mark its centenary as a public company.
 The Trust donates a percentage of pre-tax profits to groups and organisations within a 25-mile radius of Southwold.